 Malcolm Gladwell in his best selling book, “The Tipping Point,” identified 3 archetypes that are necessary to achieve a word-of-mouth epidemic: connectors, mavens, and salespeople.

-Connectors act as the social glue that hold everyone together.
+Connectors act as the social glue that holds everyone together.
 They are very connected to other people.
 They act as a bridge between you and others in their very expansive social circles.
 Connectors have a special gift to be able to bring people together.
 Connectors may not always know the answers to your questions, but they always seem to know someone who does.
 They have hundreds or thousands of people in their contact database and on their social media platforms.

 Connectors are not only recognizable by their network size, but can be spotted by the things they say such as: